Instawork/hyperview/website/blog/2018-12-17-Introducing-Hyperview.md

 In a [recent blog post](https://engineering.instawork.com/iterating-with-simplicity-evolving-a-django-app-with-intercooler-js-8ed8e69d8a52), I explained why the Instawork engineering team moved our web development from the popular SPA + API architecture to server-side rendered web pages.
 Server-side rendering lets us develop new features quickly using a single language (Python) and a single integrated framework (Django).
 Adding Intercooler.js to the mix gives us SPA-like interactivity, while still keeping all business logic and HTML rendering on the server.

 The level of productivity we were able to achieve with Django + Intercooler was incredible, but the impact was relatively small.
 That's because Instawork's main platform is not the web, but mobile.
-The vast majority of our users access our product through native iOS and Android apps.
+The vast majority of our users access Instawork through native iOS and Android apps.
 And on mobile, we were still using the very architecture we just ditched on the web: a [thick client](https://en.wikipedia.org/wiki/Fat_client) (written in React Native) pulling data through a JSON API.

 Thick clients are the industry-standard architecture for native mobile apps, but we started questioning why it seemed to be the only option.
-Thick clients make sense for some categories of apps like games, photo tools, or anything that relies primarily on local state & data.
+Thick clients make sense for some categories of apps like games, photo tools, or anything that relies on local state & data.
 But a thick client is not a great fit for networked apps like marketplaces or social networks, where an Internect connection is a requirement for the app to function.
-We came to a realization:
+The root of the problem:

-> *When implementing a networked app as a thick client, business logic must necessarily be split and duplicated between the backend and frontend.*
+> *Implementing a networked app as a thick client requires business logic to be split and duplicated between the backend and frontend.*

 - A thick client needs to know the possible API endpoints and JSON format of those endpoints, resulting in duplicated code.
 - A thick client contains logic determining how to validate user input and what kind of inputs to ask for.
 The server also needs to perform this validation, resulting in more duplicated code.